clarkyu2016/Become-a-Data-Analyst/dailylog.md

 #### April

 ##### April 20
+  - Finished project2
+  - Planned to read python for data analysis this weekend !

+##### April 20
   - Finished ensemble Learning
   - Started Project2 and planned to finish it before next Monday